mk-fg/fgtk/README.rst

 Uses ps, ss, gawk and ncat (comes with nmap), only prints pids by default (without -k/--kill option).

+Also has -s/--cleanup-sessions option to remove all "abandoned" login sessions (think loginctl) for user with specified prefix, i.e. any leftover stuff after killing those useless ssh pids.

 See also: `autossh <http://www.harding.motd.ca/autossh/>`_ and such.

-TODO: add/fix cleanup for logind sessions

 pam-run
 ^^^^^^^